ArcheSV/sm64coopdx-wiiu/README.md

 ## Current Status

-This project is still in a very early stage.
-The first step is importing and adapting Wii U platform code so the project can eventually build with devkitPro, devkitPPC, and wut.

-At this point, the Wii U target should not be considered playable or complete lol
+This Wii U port is in an early experimental stage.

+The project now builds with the Wii U toolchain and can produce a testable RPX.
+In Cemu, startup has progressed past filesystem setup, ROM lookup, and part of the asset loading flow, reaching the early loading/UI path.
+The port is not playable yet and still crashes during later initialization, currently around audio/runtime compatibility work.

+The build and packaging flow is still provisional, and some diagnostics are being used while the port is being stabilized.

 ## Credits